AyazCiplak/investment-graphing-tool/README.md

-# Investment Graphing Website (In Development)
+# Investment Graphing Website
 Webpage that takes in user input such as investment length, periodic contributions and interest rate, and produces dynamic graphs of investment progression.

-# Current next steps:
+# Screenshots

+# Potential Improvements
 - Adding hover functionality to graph bars

-# Screenshots
+- Formatting of final amount